b-vic/springboot-microservices/README.md

 A reverse proxy that routes calls to APIs or between APIs (e.g. http://localhost:8080/customer OR http://localhost:8080/product)

-## app
+## app (ui)

-A quick UI in React to test the Gateway to API interactions (e.g. http://localhost:3000)
+A quick UI in React to test the Gateway to API interactions (e.g. http://localhost:3000).
+Add, update, delete customers and products.

 ## Steps